matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

  Threading by serverside traversal of relationships
  - "Threads as rooms"

-...but none have yet been widely adopted due to the upheaval of implementing an entirely new Client-Server API construct in the core message sending/display path.

 Meanwhile, threading is very clearly a core requirement for any modern messaging solution, and Matrix uptake is suffering due to the lack of progress.